Daboss7173/Daboss7173.github.io/README.md

 - 2.20.0 | Getting some gale force winds here guys

   This update has the academy!
 You'll be able to go into the archives, meet Gale, and do all sorts of stuff there.
-There is also a lot of GUI changes here.
+There are also a lot of GUI changes here.
 The character name now uses a vector font now.
 The settings menu also got a glow-up!
 Also, this version happens to be really stable.
 Like REALLY stable.
 I definitely recommend giving it a shot!